isaac-westaway/agency/posts/qr-code-micro-app.md

 I thought it'd be fun to explore the technology a little bit, so I've built a micro web-app that lets you save messages and view them later using a QR code.
 Sort of a "Hello World" QR code project.

 In this post, I'll be sharing how I built this using Python and AWS free tier.

-You can try out the [app itself here](https://qr.pixegami.com/).
-The [source code](https://github.com/pixegami/qr-code-webapp) is also available on GitHub.

 ![images/qr-code-demo.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1628899108564/NGWiGc3-w.gif)